MatrixAI/container-networking-practices/binding-practice/README.md

 ```
 This line brings in the C function `"add"`, and change that into a Haskell function `c_add` that takes in two `CInt`s and returns a `CInt`.

 However, we want to use `Int` rather than `CInt`.
-And to do that we create another function `add :: Int -> Int -> Int` that does the same thing.
+And to do that we create another function `add :: Int -> Int -> Int` which calls `c_add`.
 In fact I don't think the `fromIntegral` casting function is even necessary, since I remember both `CInt` and `Int` are Integrals and they can cast to one another interchangeably.
 I could be wrong though.

 # After this
 - In the actual practice I also included some examples of impure function calls, which would involve [IO monads](https://github.com/MatrixAI/Emergence/blob/master/language/haskell/2018:07:03:monadic-io-and-ffi.md).